This post contains affiliate links. Please see my disclosure about affiliate links here.

 There are daily direct Bus Éireann services from Limerick city to Listowel.
 The route number is 13.
 Tralee is a bus transport hub so a wide variety of routes serve the town.

-Other destinations in Kerry are listed in my Places to Visit in Kerry post.
-For general travel information on Kerry check out my Kerry, Ireland Travel Guide post.
 For information on the rest of Ireland have a look at my Planning a Trip to Ireland post.